 Bondi Beach, Sydney, NSW

-In more recent years, Bondi Beach has hosted a beach volleyball competition at 2006 Summer Olympics, has been the location for film festivals, environmental celebrations, and art exhibits.
+In more recent years, Bondi Beach has hosted a beach volleyball competition at the 2006 Summer Olympics, and has been the location for film festivals, environmental celebrations, and art exhibits.
 Bondi has also been a popular setting for many Australian TV Shows, including the Block, the Bondi Vet, and Bondi Rescue.

-With a rating of 7 (10 being the most hazardous), the South end of the beach is reserved for surfers, while the North End gentle rating of 4 attracts many visitors throughout the year.
+With a rating of 7 (10 being the most hazardous), the South end of the beach is reserved for surfers, while the North End’s gentle rating of 4 attracts many visitors throughout the year.
 Surrounding the beach are plenty of cafes, making it a great spot for people watching all day long.

 Manly Beach, Sydney

 Manly Beach is where the Sydney beach locals escape to.
-It’s not as crowded and touristy as Bondi, making it an attractive option to get away to for a day.
+It’s not as crowded and touristy as Bondi, making it an attractive option to get away for a day.

-Manly is one of the more laid back Sydney beaches.
+Manly is one of the more laid-back Sydney beaches.
 It’s clean and safe and is a particularly good option for those looking for a good place to go out on their first surf.
 There are plenty of activities on and around the beach, ranging from scenic coastal walks to kayaking and snorkelling.

 Hyams Beach, Jervis Bay, NSW